Campione 2000

-Campione 2000 was the official song of the UEFA Euro 2000 held in the Netherlands and Belgium.
+"Campione 2000" is the official song of the UEFA Euro 2000 held in the Netherlands and Belgium.
 It was performed by Swedish musician E-Type and written by E-Type, Rick Blaskey and Kent Brainerd.
 It gained a huge popularity during the tournament and has since been heard in football games around Europe, both in national and international games.
 It translates as "Champion" in English.

-The chorus of the song resembles the chorus of a Dutch popular song "Oranje Boven" which insist the link between Netherlands with the Royal Dutch Family and a national chant honoring the red-white-blue tricolor Dutch national flag.
+The chorus of the song resembles the chorus of a Dutch popular song "Oranje Boven", which insist the link between Netherlands with the Royal Dutch Family and a national chant honoring the red-white-blue tricolor Dutch national flag.

-The song was included in E-Type's album Euro IV Ever (2001), and in the Sport Edition of Loud Pipes Save Lives (2004).
-It was also included in The Official Euro 2000 Album.
+The song was included on E-Type's album Euro IV Ever (2001), and on the Sport Edition of Loud Pipes Save Lives (2004).
+It was also included on The Official Euro 2000 Album.